 Finding Weed in Baltimore

-Baltimore is close to Washington DC which gives it a great selection of dispensaries to choose from for medical marijuana.
+Baltimore is close to Washington DC which gives it a great selection of dispensaries to choose from for Maryland medical marijuana.
 One of our favorite Baltimore options is Maggie’s Cannabis Clinic.
 The shop gives great recommendations and offers lots of great specials to choose from.

 The Ethos dispensary also has some great options.
 Plus, you can order online and pick it up for a fast and contactless transaction.
 If you prefer high-end medical marijuana products, then make sure you visit Curio Wellness in Baltimore.
 We especially recommend this vendor if you enjoy edibles.